 Between medical aid calls, UCLA EMTs perform various duties within the UCLA Police Department.
 We staff the front counter, help visitors with directions, take 40% of campus police reports, help out with community service programs and coordinate the campus lost & found program.

 UCLA EMS also staffs special events that come to the UCLA campus.
 Notable past events have included the 1984 Olympics, Mardi Gras and Special Olympics.
-Recurring events include UCLA Basketball games in Pauley Pavilion, intramural sports events, Commencements, LA Times Festival of Books and Countrywide Cup Tennis tournament.
+Recurring events include UCLA Basketball games in Pauley Pavilion, intramural sports events, Commencements, Jazz Reggae Fest and Farmers Classic Tennis tournament.

 Statement Regarding the Release of Medical Information